MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/bookings-virtual-appointments.md

 ## Get insight into Virtual Appointments usage

 > [!NOTE]
-> Find out which reports to include here, add take-back/Premium messaging, as needed.<br>This feature will soon require a [Teams Premium](https://review.learn.microsoft.com/MicrosoftTeams/enhanced-teams-experience?branch=danismith-t-pre-licensing) license.
+> ADD take-back/Premium messaging, as needed.
+Find out which reports to include here.<br><br>This feature will soon require a [Teams Premium](https://review.learn.microsoft.com/MicrosoftTeams/enhanced-teams-experience?branch=danismith-t-pre-licensing) license.

 The [Virtual Appointments usage report](virtual-visits-usage-report.md) in the Microsoft Teams admin center gives admins an overview of Teams Virtual Appointments activity in your organization.
 The report shows detailed analytics for virtual appointments including Bookings appointments.